zeus-volkov-systems/messageapi/README.md

 MessageAPI information model manifests are completely pluggable and are read when specifically referenced at runtime in code.

 MessageAPI provides a standard topology that will suit many messaging tasks (either publishing or consuming oriented), along with providing a matching set of basic plugins.
 The provided implementations are well suited for individual or distributed use.
-For example, a single MessageAPI manifest could be written as a Kafka consumer - then could be deployed in a Docker container, used in a Consumer group pattern in a Kafka Cluster or K8s Pod Deployment, and then fed records coming from a service.
-Or a manifest could be used intra-process to send emails to different groups based on different conditions.
-There are a lot of uses.
+For example, a MessageAPI session could be wrapped as a Kafka consumer, deployed as a single runtime pod in Kubernetes as a consumer group, started up, and then fed records coming from a service.
+Or a session could be used intra-process to send emails to different groups based on different conditions.
+There are a lot of varied uses.

 The provided implementations could also be replaced wholesale or improved incrementally.